nedtaylor/athena/docs/source/tutorials/saving_loading.rst

 * Message passing layers
   * Duvenaud-style graph convolution
   * Kipf-style graph convolution
+* Neural operators

 **Limitations:**

 * Some athena-specific features may not translate to ONNX
 * Graph-based layers (message passing) have limited ONNX support
+* Neural operators can be imported and exported by athena, but currently not supported by other frameworks

 Safety and Reliability
 ----------------------